 You may also change specific rights of either conservator – for example the right to make educational decisions so long as there has been a circumstance that would warrant such a change.
 Speaking with an attorney about your specific fact situation is usually the best way to determine if you would qualify for a modification.
 Let us help.

-Modification of Visitation
+Modifications of Visitation

 People move, children grow up and have extracurricular activities, parties change employment – all of these can wreak havoc on your possession schedule.
 Changing a possession schedule can be done either by agreement or by Court order.